 Natural gas is a versatile energy source and plays a vital role in Europe's energy mix.
-It is one of the cleanest, safest and most reliable sources of energy, and it offers answers to Europe's environmental and economic issues in a secure and sustainable way.

 Natural gas is used in a variety of industrial processes and is converted into heat and electricity.
 In households it is used for heating and cooking.

 It is a fossil energy source formed through the slow decomposition of biological matter over millions of years.
 It is often found in the same places as oil.
 The gas is odourless, colourless and composed of approximately 90 percent methane.